 Climbed boulders are mostly located in the centers of climbing activities, like Prokletije, Žijevo, or Durmitor.
-Especially known are boulders in the Grbaja valley on Prokletije Mountain, which are for years, the climbers’ only solace when the rain forces them to postpone some of the great climbing routes.
+Especially known are boulders in the Grbaja Valley on Prokletije Mountain, which are for years, the climbers’ only solace when the rain forces them to postpone some of the great climbing routes.
 They are situated along the valley, a few hundred meters away from the mountain home of Mountain Association “ Radnički”, and are up to three meters high, while previously climbed routes’ difficulty rangers from V4 to V7.
 Unfortunately, none of these routes have been named.
-The same is with the boulder in the Komarnica valley, beneath the Bokeljske grede (Boka's Beams), but also with all local mountains and mountain valleys.
-The exceptions are boulders near Alipašini izvori (Alipasha's springs) at Gusinje, where german climbers, during equipping of the free climbing polygon in May 2008, have marked few boulder problems of lower difficulties.
+The same is with the boulder in the Komarnica Valley, beneath the Bokeljske grede (Boka's Beams), but also with all local mountains and mountain valleys.
+The exceptions are boulders near Alipašini izvori (Alipasha's Springs) at Gusinje, where German climbers, during equipping of the free climbing polygon in May 2008, have marked few boulder problems of lower difficulties.

 If the answer to the question “where” is “almost everywhere”, then also to the question “when” you can answer “almost always”.
-If the winter and snow are covering the mountain boulders during winter, then ones at the coast or in Podgorica surroundings are available.
-If you can’t even sleep because of summer heat, let alone climb, then the mountain areas represent the peak of the bouldering season.
-In Montenegro, you can always find, in a couple of hours' drive at most, some boulder where it doesn’t snow or rain, and the temperature is just like it should be.
+If the winter and snow are covering the mountain boulders during winter, then ones at the coast or in Podgorica's surroundings are available.
+If you can’t even sleep because of the summer heat, let alone climb, then the mountain areas represent the peak of the bouldering season.
+In Montenegro, you can always find, in a couple of hours' drive at most, some boulders where it doesn’t snow or rain, and the temperature is just like it should be.

-NOTE: In the Grbaja valley, or so-called “other meadow”, there are several interesting boulders and above them arching crags of Maja Hekurit, Koplje (Spear), and Prestola (Throne).
+NOTE: In the Grbaja Valley, or so-called “other meadow”, there are several interesting boulders and above them arching crags of Maja Hekurit, Koplje (Spear), and Prestola (Throne).